barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 # Basic of Wireless communication: Tutorial
 This repository provides simple examples in the wireless communication field.
-Very basic communication signal follows the pipeline below:
+A very basic communication signal follows the pipeline below:
 ```
  -----------------      --------------------      -------------------      ---------------
 |                 |    |                    |    |                   |    |               |